 For this reason, we developed a revolutionary process that drives value and integrity in the risk management process: integRISK.

-Since 2009, our results have produced the following metrics.
+In 2018, our team results have produced the following metrics.

 A law firm had us perform diligence on their Lawyers Professional program.
 This firm had completed an application the previous four years, documenting that 60% of their revenue came from Temporary or Of Counsel.
 While their broker had communicated a specialization in law firms, we found they had several significant risk factors, including an exclusion for Temporary and Of Counsel.

 A mold remediation contractor, engaged us to help him understand his policies and reduce his overall premiums.
 We performed diligence and found several issues.
 He had expressed he was very happy with his current brokers service and was not looking to make a change until our diligence team found that his General Liability, Pollution Liability, and Professional Liability policies all excluded Mold.

 A multi-state services contractor had multiple policies so they could maximize their premiums.
 During diligence we discovered only one of the auto policies was listed on the schedule of underlying limits on the umbrella, so only 25% of their fleet was covered.
 After taking over the policies and fixing the errors, three years later one of their drivers crossed the center line, killing a 42-year old woman.